AIA Columbus: Foundation

 In 1974, the Chapter established a 501(c)(3) organization to encourage knowledge, understanding and appreciation of the built environment of the Columbus, Ohio, metropolitan area; to produce a guide to its architectural heritage; to establish and maintain an archive for collecting and disseminating information relative to its development; and to receive and maintain funds relative to its exempt purposes.
 The original name was "Foundation of The Columbus Chapter of The American Institute of Architects" according to the original Articles of Incorporation accepted by the Secretary of State on December 4, 1974.
 The name was changed to "Columbus Architecture Foundation" on October 9, 1978.
-On August 1, 2011, the foundation begin operating under the name "Center for Architecture and Design".
+On August 1, 2011, the foundation began operating under the name "Center for Architecture and Design".

 The first tangible project produced by the foundation was a coffee table book titled Architecture: Columbus, self-published in 1976.
 In 2008, a second publication titled The AIA Guide to Columbus was published by Ohio University Press.